Sutherland Elementary School

 Students are entitled to a learning environment free of unnecessary disruption.
 Any physical, written, or verbal disturbance, communication or activity, within the school setting or during related activities, which may interrupt or interfere with teaching and the orderly conduct of school activities is prohibited.

 Also, for the protection of all, we will rigidly enforce the existing policies as stated in the Dinwiddie County Code of Conduct.
 In the event a dangerous article is brought to school, a lengthy suspension or expulsion will most likely result, and School Board action may be required for reinstatement.
-This policy not only forbids bringing actual weapons, ammo, and other dangerous articles, but also look alikes, such as plastic guns, knives, cap guns, swords, etc. Even items such as empty ammo casings will not be allowed.
+This policy not only forbids bringing actual weapons, ammo, and other dangerous articles, but also look-alikes, such as plastic guns, knives, cap guns, swords, etc. Even items such as empty ammo casings will not be allowed.

 Any articles of this type which are brought to school or on the school bus will be taken from the child and will not be returned.
 Any child who is aware of another child having a dangerous article must report it to the closest authority or staff member.